boscoh/tkform/readme.md

 # tkform

-`tkform` wraps an elegant form-based GUI around Python scripts using only standard Python.
+a cross-platform form-based GUI to run command-line utilities using standard Python.

 ![](./screenshot.png)